DappCoderr/Cadence-Fun/doc/docs/Module 4/Lesson 8.md

 A capability is a value that represents the right to access an object and perform certain operations on it.
 A capability specifies what can be accessed, and how it can be accessed.

-Capabilities can be storage capabilities or account capabilities:
+Their are two types of Capabilities:

 - `Storage capabilities` grant access to objects in account storage, via paths
 - `Account capabilities` grant access to accounts

-act like personalized security keys, ensuring only the chosen few can access your precious NFTs:

-- **Fort Knox Security:** Capabilities prevent unauthorized access to your collection, keeping your NFTs safe from prying eyes.
-- **Granular Control:** You decide who gets to see your NFTs!
+Capabilities prevent unauthorized access to your collection, keeping your NFTs safe from prying eyes.
+It decide who gets to see your NFTs!
 Grant access with the precision of a jeweler, ensuring only those you trust can interact with your collection.

 ```cadence
 // To store an empty HelloWorld resource in account storage you will need to access